-Programme Elective I (19CS5012) INTRODUCTION TO INTELLIGENT SYSTEMS
+(20CS5014) INTRODUCTION TO INTELLIGENT SYSTEMS (PROGRAM ELECTIVE - I)

-- 1. The aim of the course is to introduce to the field of Artificial Intelligence (AI) with emphasis on its use to solve real world problems for which solutions are difficult to express using the traditional algorithmic approach. - 2.
-It explores the essential theory behind methodologies for developing systems that demonstrate intelligent behavior including dealing with uncertainty, learning from experience and following problem solving strategies found in nature.
+- 1. To introduce to the field of Artificial Intelligence (AI) with emphasis on its use to solve real world problems for which solutions are difficult to express using the traditional algorithmic approach. - 2.
+To explore the essential theory behind methodologies for developing systems that demonstrate intelligent behaviour including dealing with uncertainty, learning from experience and following problem solving strategies found in nature. - 3.
+To study different learning and evolutionary algorithms.

-- 1. Able to demonstrate knowledge of the fundamental principles of intelligent systems and would be able to analyses and compare the relative merits of a variety of AI problem solving techniques. - 2.
-Able to understand Biological foundations to intelligent systems. - 3.
-Able to demonstrate Knowledge of genetic algorithm. - 4.
-Understand Learning Techniques on uncertainty reasoning. - 5.
-A study of different learning and evolutionary algorithms.
+- 1. Demonstrate knowledge of the fundamental principles of intelligent systems. - 2.
+Analyses and compare the relative merits of a variety of AI problem solving techniques. - 3.
+Understand Biological foundations to intelligent systems. - 4.
+Demonstrate Knowledge of genetic algorithm. - 5.
+Understand Learning Techniques on uncertainty reasoning. - 6.
+Study of different learning and evolutionary algorithms.

-Biological foundations to intelligent systems I - Artificial neural networks - Back propagation networks - Radial basis function networks - Recurrent networks.
+Biological foundations to intelligent systems I - Artificial neural networks - Back-propagation networks - Radial basis function networks - Recurrent networks.